lbaehren/prometheus-sumo/documentation/pages/Tools/Ferret.md

   \subsection ferret_rails_pagination Pagination of search results

   It appears that it’s quite easy to integrate \c acts_as_ferret with
-  \c will_paginate, the officially recommended pagination plugin for \ref refman_rails.
+  \c will_paginate, the officially recommended pagination plugin for \ref rails.

   First, a patch is needed (e.g. in \c vendor/plugins/patches/lib); it could also go in some of existing application files, e.g. bottom of \c environment.rb: